HackYourFutureBelgium/curriculum/00-working-with-code.md

-## Working With Code
+# Working With Code

-Find the the main Module repository [right here](https://github.com/HackYourFutureBelgium/working-with-code/)
+> Find the the main Module repository [right here](https://github.com/HackYourFutureBelgium/working-with-code/)

-> 1 Week.

-> This module is completely new.
-It's a week for students to orient themselves with the workflows they'll need: working on their computers, setting up their directory structure, installing softwares, using github, and getting a handle of the HYF Be homework processes so they can begin the first module in less of a daze.
+There is a lot of code, links, and browser tabs in your near future!

+It'll take a little while to learn how to keep this all organized in your head and on your computer.
+As a general rule, if you're not sure how to find something, go to your class wiki.
+The wiki will have links to each module, homework table, class notes, and more.
+If you're still a bit disoriented, let us know on Slack and someone will help you out!

-As your first introduction to programming this module's main objective is to get you comfortable with the workflows of programming, and of Hack Your Future BE in particular.
+This module's main objective is to get you comfortable with the workflows of programming, and of Hack Your Future BE.
 The finished project won't be complex or impressive to the casual observer, but in order for you to complete it you will need to have a basic overview of the entire development process.
-Including: ideation, local development and testing, pushing and pulling to github, and hosting static web pages.
+Including: ideation, local development, pushing and pulling to github, and hosting static web pages.

-__Summary__
-* _pains you’ll relieve_: disorganized file systems, how/where to edit files, sharing files, making public sites
-* _what you can build_: a live portfolio site written using markdown, deployed on GitHub Pages.
-* _pains you’ll feel_: your portfolio is very limited being written in markdown, it's easy to get lost in the process of building even a small project

-__Learning Objectives__
-* push, pull, fork, pr, branch with plain markdown files
-* set up github pages
-* work locally using VSC & GitKraken (or another client)
-* learn how to turn in homework and integrate feedback using issues
-* source code vs. interpreted live website (md preview in vsc)

-__Tech-Specs__
-* _Visual Studio Code_:
-* _Dev Browsers_: Firefox, Chromium, Brave, Opera, ...
-* _GitKraken_:
-* _GitHub_: Wikis, project boards, issues, pull requests
-* _MarkDown_: preview in vsc
+### Pains & Gains

+* Never misplace your work again!
+Learn to set up an organized folder structure for your HYF assignments and study materials.
+* So you've solved some challenges on Khan Academy, and made a project on Glitch.
+But what next?
+Learn how to save, edit, and run your code locally on your computer.
+* Sharing your code was easy with Glitch, you just copy-paste a url.
+But this is no longer so simple now that your code is stored on your computer.
+Learn to use GitHub to share source code with other developers.
+* No one wants to spend all day just looking at your source code, they want to see the live project!
+Learn to use GitHub Pages static hosting to turn your code into live web pages for anyone to visit.
+* There's a more to learn than you can possibly learn in your 6 months with us!
+Get a start learning how to use GitHub boards and repositories as a way to organize your study time to maximize your learning now, and after you graduate.

+### What you can build

+After finishing this module you'll be able to develop and manage simple blog-like web sites hosted on GitHub Pages ([something like this](https://hackyourfuture.be/homework-submission)).
+These web sites won't thrill and amaze large audiences, but they will equip you with the foundational skills needed to build web pages with HTML & CSS.

+### New Frontiers

+Once you're comfortable writing, pushing, and deploying markdown you'll be ready for something more.
+It won't take long until you feel the limitations of such simple projects!

+Prepare yourself for learning how to build larger projects in small pieces using _git branches_, and to make lovely responsive web sites with _HTML & CSS_ in ...

 <hr>
 <hr>